If you experience any form of sexual violence, it is not your fault, you are not alone, and help and support is available.

 If you have experienced rape or sexual assault and wish to access psychological support at the University, you can contact the Counselling Service.
 You can make a same day or next day appointment through the duty system.
 Email the counselling service at [email protected] and say that you need a ‘trauma related fast track appointment’.

 You will be able to access counselling that may include help to relax, cope and make sense of your experience in a way that is empowering for you.
-Where appropriate, you will be offered Eye Movement Desensitisation and Reprogramming Therapy (EMDR) which is an evidence-based approach to trauma that is recommended by the National Institute for Clinical Excellence.

 Green Dot Active Bystander Initiative